Canada Cup International Softball Championship

 The Canada Cup is an annual international women's softball tournament held at the Softball City Complex in South Surrey, British Columbia.
+The tournament has expanded to include 2 U-17 and 2 U-19 divisions, and now takes place across 3 parks in Surrey and Delta.
+The international division plays exclusively at Softball City, whilst the minor divisions play games at Cloverdale Athletic Park and North Delta Community Park.

 Format

 Following an announcement on June 13, 1991, by the International Softball Federation that women's fastpitch was being made a full-medal sport at the 1996 Summer Olympics in Atlanta, the Canada Cup was created to provide the Canadian national softball team with a world calibre team competition in order to help prepare for Olympic qualifying.

-Over the years, the Canada Cup has evolved into one of the most prestigious international softball tournaments.
-Today, the competition is split among four separate tournaments: